noi-techpark/odh-testingplatform/README.md

 ### Procedure

   1. clone or unzip the repository where you like.

+  2. create the database tables under the public schema with the following command (add to psql the required parameters to connect to the database like host, user, database):

+    `psql < ddl.sql`

   2. configure the script variables.
 Edit the **scriptconfig.txt** file.
 Assign to variable the right value
      * **APIURL**: the url of github graphql api usually https://api.github.com/graphql
      * **TESTRUNNER_DIR**: where soap ui bin directory is, i.e. /..../SmartBear/SoapUI-5.4.0/bin/